mhoogen/ML4QS/Python3_quickstart_guide.md

 Option 1.
 Install with Docker

-Installing with Docker allows you to set up the required .
-Docker runs a virtual container on your system, which will run all packages in an environment where compatibility is verified.
-It does deliver less performance on high end systems and may require some configuration for system resource use in the Docker Desktop app.
+Installing with Docker allows you to set up the course materials in a separate virtual container running Ubuntu.
+This guarantees compatibility and prevents system-specific issues.
+Docker may require some configuration to efficiently use your system resources in the Docker Desktop app.

-1. Download and install Docker (Docker Desktop is the easiest to work with)
+1. Download and install Docker (Docker Desktop is the easiest to work with).
-2. clone/download the ML4QS data from the ML4QS repository by running `git clone https://www.github.com/mhoogen/ML4QS.git`
+2. clone/download the ML4QS data from the ML4QS repository by running `git clone https://www.github.com/mhoogen/ML4QS.git`.
 3. Open a command prompt or terminal window and navigate to the ML4QS folder by entering `cd path/to/ML4QS`.
 3. <i>On Windows</i>: Enter `start Python3_start_docker.bat` into command prompt to build and run the Docker image.